sophiamitchellette/3601-S16-lab3_angular/LABTASKS.md

 ## Part #2: modifying the project.

 - Set up Travis CI and add the build status icon to your project's README.
+  - This should have been done as part of the setup.

 - Currently clicking on "kittens" returns the "page under construction" message.
 Using the view about.html as a sample, add a page that has a navigation bar.
 Add an image of your choice to the page (be aware of copyright rules) and a div that describes the image).
 - Explore bootstrap by changing formatting of the page (for instance, position of the image and text).
 It doesn't have to look nice, just different from what it currently is.